icinganalysis/icinganalysis.github.io/content/Implementation of multicylinders cylinders.md

 Title: Implementation of multicylinder calculations in Python
 Date: 2022-01-27 12:00
 Category: python tools
-tags: cylinder
+tags: cylinder, python tools

-> ###"This effect would be expected if the droplets were of non-uniform size, since the largest droplets could reach the largest collector while those of average size could not." [^1]
+### _"This effect would be expected if the droplets were of non-uniform size, since the largest droplets could reach the largest collector while those of average size could not." [^1]_

-##Summary
+## Summary
 The calculations to determine drop median volumetric diameter with a multicylinder instrument are implemented in Python.

-##Key points
+## Key points
 1. A manual method of multicylinder calculation is illustrated.
 2. The drop median effect diameter is reproduced well from a multicylinder example in "Mathematical Investigation of Water Droplet Trajectories"

-##Discussion
+## Discussion

-###Manual method of drop size analysis
+### Manual method of drop size analysis

 By measuring the differential rates of ice collection on cylinders of different sizes the drop median volumetric diameter (MVD) can be determined.

-Some typical multicylinder instruments (from [^1]):
+Some typical multicylinder instruments (from NACA-TN-2708 [^1]):
-![Multicyllnder cloud meters used in comparative study at Mount Washington Observatory](images/naca-tn-2708/figure_1.png)
+![Multicylinder cloud meters used in comparative study at Mount Washington Observatory](images/naca-tn-2708/figure_1.png)

-"Mathematical Investigation of Water Droplet Trajectories" [^2] provides an example of the mutlicylinder calculations method in the section "Example of the Application of the D.A.
+"Mathematical Investigation of Water Droplet Trajectories" [^2] provides an example of the multicylinder calculations method in the section "Example of the Application of the D.A.
 Data to Experimental Data".

 > The method has been revised as a result of the work done with the D.A.